justjam2013/homebridge-virtual-accessories/README.md

 -   **Sensor.** Allows you to create different types of sensors.
 If configured in the Home app, sensors will generate notifications when their state changes in response to a detected event.
 Some types of notifications, classified as `critical` by Homekit, are allowed to bypass `Do Not Disturb` and some are allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, the options are:
     - **Host Ping trigger.** Actvates the sensor after a configurable number of failed attempts to ping a network host.
 The sensor resets when ping is successful.
     - **Cron trigger.** Activates the sensor when the time and date match the schedule deascribed by the cron expression.
 The sensor resets after a brief delay.
+    - **Sun Events trigger.** Activates the sensor when the selected event happens: sunrise, sunset, and golden hour (for those photographers among us).
+The sensor resets after a brief delay.
     - **Switch trigger.** To trigger a sensor from a switch, create a switch with a companion sensor.
 A future release may provide the ability to create this pairing as a sensor with a switch as trigger.

 ## Installation